spsquared/SPARK_Future-Engineers_2023/DOCS.md

 In case 1, if there is no pillar detected, the car will keep straight and turn when the center wall is less than 70cm away.
 If there is a pillar detected, the car will turn when the pillar is close enough to pass in front or behind it.

 In case 2, the car uses a precalculated set of instructions for making the 3 point turn.
+The gyro is used to determine how far we have turned.

 In case 3, if there is no pillar detected, the car will keep straight.
 If there is a pillar, the car will calculate a tangent to the circle of radius 20cm centered on the pillar.
 The car calculates the left tangent for green pillars and right tangent for red pillars.
 Then, the car tries to keep itself pointed towards that tangent point.